 UniSA is very proud to officially recognise the value of our University staff and student initiatives that promote social, environmental, economic and cultural development of communities.
-We do this through the annual Chancellor's Awards for Community Engagement, which reflect the University’s core commitment to engaging with the community, as articulated in our Horizon 2020 vision, mission and values statement.
+We do this through the annual Chancellor's Awards for Community Engagement, which reflect the University’s core commitment to engaging with the community, as articulated in our strategic action plan Crossing the Horizon.

-- Best collaborations for enhancing the training of graduates for the professions **
+- Best collaborations for enhancing the job-readiness of our graduates for their profession*

-**these should relate to activities that extend beyond the prerequisite professional placement in some accademic courses.
+*these should relate to activities that extend beyond the prerequisite professional placement in some academic courses.

 A community engagement initiative, in any of the four categories, must meet all of the following criteria to be accepted as a successful nomination: